eniumeng/newExposure/README.md

     The newExposure is a tool for collecting exposure info in web page when user scroll the page.

-    It can be used by passing request URL or callback function, and can be setted as doing once action or more.
+    It can be used by passing a request URL or a callback function, and can be setted as doing once action or more.